garfix/nligems/doc/internals.md

 In a system that helps the user make a selection, the system usually takes the initiative for questions.
 It has a dialog plan to guide it.
 When the user has answered the system's question, the plan needs to be updated and a new question prepared.

+### Update mental models

+A system may have mental models of the user or the agents in a story.
+The information given can be used to update these models.

 ### Update Goal, plans and actions

 A goal based NLI needs to keep track of its goal hierarchy.
 The system may add a goal, process a plan or part of a plan, and perform actions.